OK, hear me out: Las Vegas is actually a really cool place to tie the knot.

 Couples must be 18 years or older and must appear together when applying for the marriage license.
 Blood tests aren’t required, but each person must have proof of identification.

-Once a marriage license is obtained, couples can get married right away.
+Once couples secure a marriage license, they can wed right away.
 The license is valid for use up to 1 year.

 In the state of Nevada, marriage ceremonies have to be performed by a licensed officiant with a Certificate of Permission from a Nevada County Clerk.